 3.)
 DO set up in a place you’re comfortable in.

-Generally, when you’re choosing an office space, look for one that is well-ventilated, bright, and relaxing as soon as you enter.
+Generally, when you’re choosing an office space, look for one that has well-ventilation, bright, and relaxing atmosphere as soon as you enter.
 If you feel something wrong, eerie or heavy about a place, it’s probably best not to take it – or at least, to have someone cleanse the place before you set up.
 Arrangements of objects and décor are only second priority to finding a place that’s peaceful, comfortable and good for work.

 4.)
 DON’T adhere to all symbols and superstitions.

-Contrary to popular belief, Francis says that only 30% of superstitions should really be followed.
+Contrary to popular belief, Francis says that we should only follow 30% of superstitions.
 Tumbok sa kalye – not setting up at a t-junction – is a superstition to remember, as well as having crystals in your workplace or even on your person.
 Crystals release piezoelectricity, which science itself has found to be a positive energy that can improve your temperament throughout the day.
-Water is also an important symbol, although you should check with an expert on where it should or should not be placed in your office.
+Water is also an important symbol, although you should check with an expert on where to and not to place it in your office.

 5.)
 DO push for sustainability.

 It’s the only real secret, according to Francis.
 It’s the foolproof habit – keeping yourself in the market, staying in the know, consistently pushing through both profit and loss – and it’s the only one that’s proven to work 100% of the time.
 As Francis says, “Sustain your business, and one day you will harvest your crop.”